CAST-Extend/com.castsoftware.aip.console.tools/aip-console-jenkins/README.md

 <img src="doc/images/configure_system_menu_item.png" alt="global configuration page location" style="zoom:50%;" />

-On this page, go to the **AIP Console global configuration** section and enter the following required elements :
+On this page, go to the **Imaging Console global configuration** section and enter the following required elements :

-* *AIP Console URL* : The URL to access the CAST Imaging server.
+* *Imaging Console URL* : The URL to access the CAST Imaging server.
 Make sure that this address is accessible from the Jenkins Server and the Jenkins Node that might run the plugin as well.
 * *API Key* : The API key that will be used to authenticate to CAST Imaging.
 * *Timeout* : A global timeout setting in seconds before calls to CAST Imaging will be considered in error.